 General Lewis Addison (L.A.)
 Grant and Major William Ragan purchased the land which would become Waukee in 1869.
 The Des Moines Valley Railroad was built, and many businesses popped up after that.
 The City of Waukee was incorporated on July 2, 1878.
 Waukee was primarily a bustling coal mine community up until 1949 when Iowa’s largest producer of coal – The Shuler Mine – closed down.
 Ever since its humble beginnings, Waukee residents and City leaders have worked hand-in-hand to achieve successful growth.
 Read more in-depth details about Waukee's rich history.

-The City of Waukee's official 2015 Census population count is 17,945; current population estimates are closer to 20,000.
+The City of Waukee's official 2015 Census population count is 17,945; current population estimates top 20,000 people.
 The population nearly doubled over the past decade.
 It is estimated that the City grows by three residents per day.
 The median resident age is 31.6, and Waukee's median household income is $83,068.